Trainer, Facilitator, Consultant

 Something personal

-When Milan needs to relax, he prefers to go for a bike ride or a run, switch off, be silent ... sweat and look at nature.
-Every year he tries to go somewhere he hasn't been before, and if there are mountains and the sea, it's nirvana.
+When Milan needs to relax, he prefers to go for a bike or a jog, switch off, shut up... lie down and look at nature.
+Every year he tries to go somewhere he hasn't been before and if there are mountains and sea, it's nirvana.

-I meet people and try to share something inspiring during these meetings, learn something from each other and ideally change at least part of our previous stereotypes.
+I meet people and try to pass on something inspiring during these meetings, learn something from each other and ideally change at least some of our previous stereotypes.

-I've been through a few jobs and I'm always curious about what I can learn.
-I enjoyed getting to know a lot of people during those years and I am happy when we meet after some time and say that we fondly remember the years together.
+I've been through several job postings and have always been curious about what I can learn.
+I have loved getting to know a lot of people during those years and it makes me happy when we meet and tell each other that we like to remember our years together.

 3) Why do you work for humancraft?

-Because it's great to work in a team of people who can do something and always want to improve.
+Because it's great to work in a team of people who can do something and still want to improve.

 Every day with a new group of participants is a challenge!

-I don't like stereotypes, and this work is exactly about developing a person through the differences he has with each client, training and group.
+I don't like stereotypes, and this thesis is exactly about developing a person through the differences he has in each client, training and group.

-We have to give education an extra value compared to what people can find on the Internet, look at a video or read and extract from AI.
-We try to be one step ahead of all this and above all to give it a human soul.
+We need to give education an extra value over what people can find on the Internet, watch videos, or read and mine from AI.
+We're trying to be one step ahead of all that and, most importantly, to give it a human soul.